achow6/snapchat-ad-impressions-2018/README.md

 # Looking at How Different Independent Variables Can Help Predict the Number of Impressions for an Advertisement

 This project serves to see whether independent variables can be used to predict the number of impressions for an advertisement.
 Being able to predict the number of impressions is important and helpful for businesses to decide how to maximize their advertisement outreach with the money they have available.
-This project uses Snaphat political and advocacy advertisement data.
+This project uses Snapchat political and advocacy advertisement data.
 As a Snapchat user who views these advertisements, this information is relevant and interesting to me.
 Gender of the targetted audience, number of days an advertisement is shown, and amount spent on an advertisement are the independent variables explored to help predit impressions for an advertisement.

 # Business Question
 Can you predict the number of impressions for a United States advertisement for any of the years of given data?

 # Data Question
-Simple Linear Regression: Can amount money spent on an ad predict the number of impressions for it?
+Simple Linear Regression: Can amount money spent on an advertisement predict the number of impressions for it?

 Multiple Linear Regression: Does gender of the targetted audience, number of days an advertisement is shown, and amount spent on an advertisement predict the number of impressions?

 # Data Source